Granville Knight

-Granville Frank Knight (October 12, 1904 – April 1982) was a physician and anti-communist activist.
-He was a leading member of the John Birch Society in California.
+Granville Frank Knight (October 12, 1904 – April 1982) was an American physician and anti-communist activist, who was a leading member of the John Birch Society in California.

 Life

 Knight was born in New York City.
 He received an A.B. degree from Dartmouth College in 1926 and an M.D. degree from the Columbia University College of Physicians and Surgeons in 1930.
 Knight specialized in ear, throat and nose disorders and allergies at his practice in White Plains, New York.
 He later moved to California to practice in the fields of allergies and nutrition.